Driftmier Engineering Center Renovation

 Phase II Renovation

-The second phase of the Driftmier Engineering Center renovation will provide students with state-of-the-art instructional spaces and collaborative areas.
-The project includes a tiered auditorium, five new classrooms, "huddle rooms" for collaboration, and a commons area.
-This phase of the renovation is scheduled to open in fall 2020.
+Completed in fall 2020, the second phase of the Driftmier Engineering Center renovation provides students with state-of-the-art instructional spaces and collaborative areas.
+The project includes the 125-seat Georgia Power Auditorium, five new classrooms including the SteelFab Classroom and the Georgia-Pacific Classroom, "huddle rooms" for collaboration, and a commons area.

 Key Naming Opportunities